Library consortium: Licensing and content negotiation

 The most traditional function of a library consortium is content negotiation.
-As publishers increasingly offer digital packages of content, such as scholarly databases, ebooks, electronic journals, streaming video, and other digital content, library consortia provide negotiation power to ensure better agreements for their members.
+As publishers increasingly offer digital packages of content, such as scholarly databases, ebooks, electronic journals, streaming video, and other digital content, library consortia provide negotiation power to ensure better licensing agreements for their members.
 When negotiating with publishers, consortia staff focus both on obtaining a better price for their content and better licensing terms that are agreeable to the libraries.
 Libraries choose to work through consortia because they receive more resources for their money while expending less staff time in vendor negotiations.
 Publishers are incentivized to work with consortia because they receive more guaranteed income from increased participation.

 In recent years, a major focus of consortial content negotiation is Open Access (OA).
 Many national consortia set and/or enforce national mandates for open scholarship, which dictate what types of scholarship must be published as OA.
 This is often done through licensing negotiations with major publishers.
 For example, the Danish National Library Authority’s licensing negotiations “include price, conditions of use, open access in accordance with the support of the National Strategy For Open Access.”

 Many of the agreements consortia make on behalf of institutions and researchers are called “transformative agreements,” meaning that they are transforming formerly paywalled content into open content.
 In the U.S., for example, the California Digital Library negotiated a deal with scientific publisher Elsevier in 2021 to ensure that all research produced by scholars working in the University of California system would be published as OA over a four-year period.

 Shared technology infrastructure

-A newer, but no less important, function of the library consortium centers around technology resource sharing.
+A shared technological infrastructure is a newer, but no less important, function of library consortia.
 For some consortia, this means centralized hosting of shared information systems.
 For example, consortia often host integrated library systems on behalf of networks of libraries, so that no single institution is responsible for the technical demands of the software.
 Other consortia host centralized repositories of digital materials, which could be themed around geographic regions (such as the Kentucky Digital Library devoted to digital archives from the Commonwealth of Kentucky) or subject matter (such as the Inter-university Consortium for Political and Social Research, a self-publishing repository for social, behavioral, and health sciences research data).